we need to protect our children and future generations

 "Children Are Not Little Adults!"
 EPA: LINK

-"Pollution kills 9 million people each year, new study finds" article from the Washington Post: LINK
+"Pollution kills 9 million people each year, new study finds" LINK

 "NIEHS/EPA Children's Environmental Health and Disease Prevention Research Centers: Protecting Children's Health Where They Live, Learn, and Play" by UCSF: LINK